 7.4.2 Affidavit of Mailing of Notice (Affidavit).
 The Affidavit documents shall be prepared by the HOC and completed/verified by the Applicant.
-The notarized Affidavit shall be returned to the HOC within three (3) days of mailing the Notices.
+The Affidavit shall be returned to the HOC within three (3) days of mailing the Notices.
 The documents include:

 Affidavit of Mailing of Notice.
-Requires notary signature.

 Exhibit A: Map of Noticed Lots.
-The map shall be generated on the San Miguel County Mapping Website.
+The map shall be generated by the HOC from the San Miguel County Mapping Website.

 Exhibit B: Noticed Owner Mailing Addresses.
-The mailing addresses shall be obtained from the San Miguel County Assessor Website.
+The mailing addresses shall be obtained from the San Miguel County Website.

 Pending Application Notice.
-A letter from the HOC stating the Applicant, type of Application, and the date, time, and location of the DRB review.
+A letter from the HOC stating the Applicant, type of Application, and the date, time, and location of the DRB review meeting.

 7.4.3 Pending Application Notice (Notice).
 The Notice shall be prepared by the HOC and all information shall be verified by the Applicant.
 The documents include: